 There are a number of beaches on Costa Dourada.
 Some of the most popular are Platja del Miracle, Platja de l’Arrabassada, Platja de Savinosa, and Platja dels Capellans.
 Platja de l’Arboçar and Platja de Becs are personal favorites, as they have a more wild feel to them than some of the area’s more popular options.
 Whatever beach you find yourself at, you’ll enjoy the feel of warm, soft sand between your toes and the salty Balearic water on your skin.

-In addition to the many beaches of Tarragona, there’s quite a few historical sites.
+In addition to the many beaches of Tarragona, there are quite a few historical sites.
 You can find a number of different churches and even a Roman Colosseum, which is a designated UNESCO World Heritage Site.

 There are also a lot of town squares that are encompassed by terraces and cafes to enjoy afternoon or evening tapas and cocktails.